mhackermsft/BlazorAIChat/readme.md

 * Can be run locally or hosted on Azure App Service
 * If run in Azure, it can use EasyAuth authentication.
 * User can upload TXT, DOCX or PDF documents into the knowledge base.
 If running on Azure App Service with EasyAuth, the knowledge uploaded is associated only to the user who uploaded the content.
+* If the model supports, the user can upload an image and ask questions about it. (works well with gpt-4o)
 * Streaming chat results with the ability to stop the response.
 * Ability to clear chat and/or delete the data stored in the user's knowledge base.